 Congressman Crowley was on the frontline of efforts to pass the Affordable Care Act, enact marriage equality in New York State and protect women’s rights and human rights.
 He was also a three-time co-chair of the Congressional Caucus on India and Indian-Americans, co-chair of the Ad Hoc Committee on Irish Affairs and an active member of the Friends of Ireland Caucus, Chair of the New Democrat Coalition, and co-founder of both the Bangladesh Caucus and Rare Diseases Caucus.

 Congressman Crowley’s rise in the Democratic Party leadership is indicative of his tireless work to elect Democrats at every level of government.
 He mentored colleagues and candidates and earned the respect of other Members of Congress with whom he served.
 Before entering national politics, Congressman Crowley served in the New York State Assembly from 1987 to 1998.
 As former Chairman of the Democratic Caucus, the fourth-highest ranking position among House Democrats, Congressman Crowley brings strong negotiation skills and a deep understanding of complex congressional politics to his practice.

-Congressman Crowley currently works as Senior Policy Advisor at Squire Patton Boggs in DC, providing strategic advice and consulting to clients on a wide range of public policy matters, including tax and financial services and healthcare.
+Congressman Crowley currently works as senior policy director in Dentons’ Public Policy Practice, providing strategic advice and consulting to clients on a wide range of public policy matters, including tax and financial services and healthcare.
 Joe lives in northern Virginia with his wife Kasey, and has three children and a 10 month old chocolate lab, Bruce.

 In Spring 2020, his discussion group was: "Of the People: 30 Years in Elected Office."